bobbyhiddn/Magi_CLI/README.md

 8. **Aether_Inquiry**: ('**ai**') Seek answers from an AI oracle like GPT-4.
 This will default to calling the GPT-4 API.
 This command will allow you to generate code to .spell files or ask questions about code, files, or even entire folders.
 If you give it a file argument, it will read the file provided and allow you to discuss it.
 If you don't provide a file, it will default to discussing code and will generate code for you to use in a .spell, .py, .bash, or .txt file by saying `scribe` during the conversation.
 If you provide a folder, it will offer to transcribe the contents into one file in a .aether directory and allow you to converse with the contents of the entire folder!
 It also gives you the option to save the conversation to a markdown file and pick it up at a later date by typing `quit` during the conversation.
    - Adding local LLM functionality soon!

-9. **Exile** - ('**ex**')Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
+9. **Exile**: ('**ex**') Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
 This allows for the removal of a file from your root directory without getting rid of it completely.

 10. **Warp**: ('**wp**') Warp to remote SSH sessions with ease.
 This command allows you to manage and connect to SSH sessions effortlessly.
 It provides a user-friendly interface to register new SSH sessions, edit existing ones, and quickly connect to them.
 With Warp, you can:
    - List all registered SSH sessions